Crowd Scene

-Crowd Scene is an album by jazz pianist Mal Waldron recorded in 1989 and released on the Italian Soul Note label.
+Crowd Scene is an album by jazz pianist Mal Waldron, recorded in 1989 and released on the Italian Soul Note label.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating: "there are some rambling moments on these lengthy performances, both of which clock in at over 25 minutes.
+The AllMusic review by Scott Yanow stated that "there are some rambling moments on these lengthy performances, both of which clock in at over 25 minutes.
 Still, it is often fascinating to hear what the musicians come up with during these go-for-broke improvisations".